cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ## Initialize simapp

-Now, reset the database.
+Now reset the database.
 Run this step not only when the database has already been initialized but even if this is the first time you are testing simapp:

 ```bash
 $ cd build